open-traffic-generator/otgen/README.md

   [--metrics port|flow]               # Metrics type to report: "port" for PortMetrics, "flow" for FlowMetrics [--interval 0.5s]                   # Interval to pull OTG metrics.
 Valid time units are 'ms', 's', 'm', 'h'.
 Example: 1s (default 0.5s)
   [--xeta 2]                          # How long to wait before forcing traffic to stop.
 In multiples of ETA.
 Example: 1.5 (default 2)
-  [--timeout 60]                      # Timeout for API communication with OTG server
 ````

 For built-in help, use